 I've featured several potluck weddings on Offbeat Bride — I especially love Kirsten's story, where she explains:

 We invited our friends and family to "bring what makes them who they are" to share.
 We had no idea what our wedding would look like — we were not disappointed.
 A beautiful and delicious homemade wedding cake just APPEARED OUT OF NOWHERE!
 Our friends sang, read stories, played music, put on improv performances, made up carnival games, and told each other's families waaaaay too much about the new in laws!

 So clearly, a potluck wedding can work beautifully and be an amazing community event that celebrates two families coming together and sharing food, stories, music, and whatever else people chose to bring.
 I love the idea.

 But the issue isn't "is a potluck wedding tacky?" and more "Are you and your fiance's families comfortable enough with the idea to participate fully?"
 Only you two know your families well enough to know if this is the case.
 Here are a few questions for you and your fiance to ask yourselves:

 - Did you grow up with family/community potlucks?

 - Do your family members have their signature hot dishes and potato salads and special pies that they love to trot out for community events?

 - Are they foodies who like to cook and bake and share with each other … or do they mostly eat out?

 - Will you guests be traveling far, and will they have access to a kitchen to cook the day before your wedding?
+If not, can you recommend delis or bakeries where they can grab food to bring?
 (This one is super important!)

 In terms of invitations, you could try something like: "After our ceremony, we will be celebrating the union of our families by hosting a potluck.
 Rather than a gift, please bring your favorite signature dish to share."
 (Note the "rather than a gift" — that's key!)